N,N'-Dicyclohexylcarbodiimide: Other methods

 DCC has also been prepared from dicyclohexylurea using a phase transfer catalyst.
-The disubstituted urea, arenesulfonyl chloride, and potassium carbonate react in toluene in the presence of benzyl triethylammonium chloride to give DCC in 50% yield.
+The disubstituted urea, toluenesulfonyl chloride, and potassium carbonate react in toluene in the presence of benzyl triethylammonium chloride to give DCC in 50% yield.

 Reactions

 Amide, peptide, and ester formation

 DCC is a dehydrating agent for the preparation of amides, ketones, and nitriles.
 In these reactions, DCC hydrates to form dicyclohexylurea (DCU), a compound that is nearly insoluble in most organic solvents and insoluble in water.
 The majority of the DCU is thus readily removed by filtration, although the last traces can be difficult to eliminate from non-polar products.
 DCC can also be used to invert secondary alcohols.
 In the Steglich esterification, alcohols, including even some tertiary alcohols, can be esterified using a carboxylic acid in the presence of DCC and a catalytic amount of DMAP.

 In protein synthesis (such as Fmoc solid-state synthesizers), the N-terminus is often used as the attachment site on which the amino acid monomers are added.
 To enhance the electrophilicity of carboxylate group, the negatively charged oxygen must first be "activated" into a better leaving group.
 DCC is used for this purpose.
 The negatively charged oxygen will act as a nucleophile, attacking the central carbon in DCC.
 DCC is temporarily attached to the former carboxylate group forming a highly electrophilic intermediate, making nucleophilic attack by the terminal amino group on the growing peptide more efficient.